WarmLightWang/IsolatedSkyTown/README.md

 # Look from the position above the front right of the isolated sky town
 ![Getting Started](./images/output.PNG)

-# The recorded output (Please to press the start button)
+# The recorded output (Please click the start button)
 https://user-images.githubusercontent.com/77606911/115183397-4bfd4380-a0a1-11eb-907a-8cae82734805.mp4